By dentist Dr. Richard Mitchell

 This series of pictures of dentures is meant to illustrate the different types of denture available today.
 It is not an exhaustive list of denture photos, but I hope it gives you some information for those of you wondering what a denture looks like, or what the different types of denture look like.

 Full dentures.
 These are pictures of dentures where there are no natural teeth left, and the denture is what we call a "full" denture or sometimes a "complete" denture.
 You can see that as well as just replacing the teeth, there is also gum-colored pink acrylic that sits over the gums, and holds the teeth in place.

-It also can replace some of the gum where the gum has shrunk.
+This gum-colored pink acrylic also replaces some of the gum tissue where the gum has shrunk.
 This helps to build up a " fallen in "appearance, by pushing out the lips and cheeks into their normal positions.

 Above are acrylic-based denture photos.